East Coast Wanderlust!

 Gettysburg, Pennsylvania

-Niagara Falls is often at the top of peoples bucket lists!
+Niagara Falls is often at the top of people’s bucket lists!
 You will feel and hear the mighty rumble of this natural wonder before you see it, with a mighty mist that rises to fill the air between Canada and New York.

 Where is Niagara Falls?
-One of the best places to visit in the East of the USA.
+It is one of the best places to visit in the East of the USA.
 Made up of three powerful waterfalls, Niagara Falls is divided over the Canada-America border.
 Two of the three falls are on the American side and ‘Horseshoe Falls’ is in Canada.
 You can view Niagara Falls from either side of the river, and with your passport, you can cross the border and witness another view of the falls.

 What to do at Niagara Falls?
-On the American side, walkways and the observation tower reach out for a real feel and great glimpse of the falls.
-The Maid of the Mist takes passenger onboard ferry rides right into the heart of the waterfall and is the only way to experience the mist this way!
+On the American side, walkways and the observation tower reach out for a real feel and a great glimpse of the falls.
+The Maid of the Mist takes passengers onboard ferry rides right into the heart of the waterfall and is the only way to experience the mist this way!

 Click here to view our Road Trip Itineraries that explore Niagara Falls…